naman2304/notes/ddia.md

         * Key present?
 Yes &#8594; May or may not present
 * From time to time, run merging and compaction in the background to discard overwritten and deleted values.

+##### Bloom filter algorithm
+* start with array of m bits initialized to 0s
+* put key to bloom filter
+  * for a key, hash it using k different hash functions (all spitting results from 0 to m-1)
+  * change all the bits corresponding to the results of previous equation to 1 in the bloom filter.
+Example: if we used 3 hash functions and they spit values 11, 23 and 28, then we will switch on these 3 bits in our m sized array.
+* check if key is present in bloom filter
+  * compute k hashes for key using k hash functions
+  * if any of k positions in the m bit array is 0 --> return false (definitely not present)
+  * if all k positions in the m bit array are 1 --> return true (may or may not be present)

 Other points
 * If the database crashes, the most recent writes are lost.
 We can keep a separate log on disk to which every write is immediately appended.
 That log is not in sorted order, but that doesn't matter, because its only purpose is to restore the memtable after crash.
 Every time the memtable is written out to an SSTable, the log can be discarded.
 * Storage engines that are based on this principle of merging and compacting sorted files are often called LSM structure engines (Log Structure Merge-Tree).